 The total amount of water pumped during an emptying cycle is the water volume defined by the duty pump 1 start and stop setpoints, plus whatever water flowed into the wet well during the emptying cycle.
 The latter value is computed by multiplying the fill rate by the time spent in “Emptying” mode.
 This volume is then added to the volume of water within the duty 1 pump limits to determine the total amount of water pumped out of the well.
 Dividing this volume by the time to empty the wet well estimates the flow in L/s.

-The total volume of water pumped is totalized in m3 and resets on a daily basis.
+The total volume of water pumped is totalized in m3 and resets daily.

 Programming Examples

 This AOI should only be used in applications where a real discharge flow meter is not available, but an estimation of flow out of the wet well is still required.
-It should be noted that this UDT will only produce an approximation of the flow data, and will not be accurate in situations where high flows call for multiple duty pumps or the system is running on backup control.
+It should be noted that this UDT will only produce an approximation of the flow data and will not be accurate in situations where high flows call for multiple duty pumps or the system is running on backup control.

 The flow rate calculated by this block can be used as the raw input for an analog instrument UDT if alarming or additional signal monitoring/conditioning is required.
 It is generally recommended to create this tag, regardless, so that the totalizer tags may be used in the calculated flow UDT.
 This would allow for the creation of a tag with FI1 as the fourth fragment and allow for simplified integration if a real flowmeter were installed in the future.